Ar-murithi/week8pyassignment/README.md

 ## COVID-19 Analysis Data Analysis ##
-This analysis analyzes COVID 19 data focusing on total deaths, cases, mortality rate, and total cases by countries The analysis focuses on four countries:Kenya,Spain,"India,"South Korea, and Australia
+This analysis analyzes COVID 19 data focusing on total deaths, cases, mortality rate, and total cases by countries The analysis focuses on four countries:Kenya,Spain, India,South Korea, and Australia

 **Project Objectives**
 -Collected global COVID-19 data from Our World in Data